 If you’re still wondering what an HSG is, here’s a great explanation from a fertility clinic:

-According to Our Bodies, Ourselves: A New Edition for a New Era, pregnancy rates are slightly increased in the cycle immediately following this fertility test for women, perhaps because the dye “cleans out” any mucus plugs in the fallopian tubes.
+According to Our Bodies, Ourselves: Pregnancy and Birth, pregnancy rates are slightly increased in the cycle immediately following this fertility test for women, perhaps because the dye “cleans out” any mucus plugs in the fallopian tubes.

 This fertility test reveals if you’re ovulating, and if your uterine lining is thick enough for embryo implantation.
 Don’t take this test if you think you’re pregnant; it could cause miscarriage.
 This biopsy involves the doctor inserting a small instrument into your uterus after partially dilating your cervix (this causes painful cramping!), scrapes tissue from your uterus, and examines it under a microscope.

 “An endometrial biopsy is a way for your doctor to take a small sample of the lining of the uterus.
 The sample is looked at under a microscope for abnormal cells.
 An endometrial biopsy helps your doctor find problems in the endometrium.
 It also lets your doctor check to see if your body’s hormone levels that affect the endometrium are in balance.” ~ from Endometrial Biopsy on WebMD.

 This is one of the most invasive infertility workups, and the only test that can confirm endometriosis (which can be a reason for not getting pregnant).
 The doctor makes an incision near your belly button and inflates your abdomen with carbon dioxide gas.
 Sometimes dye is flushed through your fallopian tubes, to see if they open.
 This test requires spinal or general anesthesia.
 If there is scar tissue because of endometriosis, the doctor can remove it right then – and perhaps increase your chances of getting pregnant!